ir-lab/irl_control/README.md

 <img src="img/gain_test.gif" alt="drawing"/>

-### Addmitance Test
+### Admittance Test
 [This example](irl_control/examples/admit_test.py) demonstrates the Admittance Controller on the DualUR5 robot.
-In this example both the arms are given a fixed position and an external force is applied to the left arm end-effector.
-The arm acts as a spring-damper system whos stifness and damping can be changed by changing Kp and Kd in the controller config file.
+In this example, both of the arms are given a fixed position and an external force is applied to the left arm end-effector.
+The arm acts as a spring-damper system whose stifness and damping can be changed by modifying the Kp and Kd parameters in the controller config file.

 <img src="img/admit_test.gif" alt="drawing"/>